sumit2703s/online_shoping-app/README.md

 ## Guidelines & Resources

-Before diving into the tasks, please review the following key resources:

-- [CONTRIBUTING.md](CONTRIBUTING.md): Guidelines for code contributions, commit messages, and overall coding standards.
-- [COMMANDS.md](): Command used by me throught the project from Configuration to Deployment. `Except Git Commands`
-- [ROADMAP.md](ROADMAP.md): Insights into the project vision, future enhancements, and milestones.
-- **Repository Documentation:** Explore the repository to understand how the application is built.
-Pay special attention to the `src` directory where the main application logic resides, as well as configuration files such as `vite.config.js` and styling in `index.css`.

-These documents provide the context needed to understand the project requirements and the best practices expected for your contributions.

 ---

 ### Situation

-As part of the **Train With Shubham Hackathon Phase 1**, I was given the charge of deploying an Online Shopping Portal to the internet.
 The main goal was to ensure that the website was easily accessible, reliable, and scalable so that it could handle user traffic efficiently.
 Achiving this using DevOps automation tools to develop the deployment process, reducing manual effort, and improving overall system performance.
 Involved setting up the necessary infrastructure, automating deployments, and ensuring the application could run smoothly in a real time.

 ---